yohasebe/openai-chat-api-workflow/README.md

 To start using this workflow, you must set the environment variable `apikey`, which you can get by creating an [OpeAI account](https://openai.com/api/).
 See also [Configuration](#configuration) section below.

+## Check for Update

+Type `check-for-update` and run the workflow.
+If there is a newer version, click on the "Download" button.
+The readme/download page on Github will open.

 ## How to Execute This Workflow

 **Using Selected Text**